Coronavirus (COVID-19) and its impact on child maintenance

 Here to help if you need us

-If you're struggling to engage with your other parent, then amicable offers co-parenting coaching sessions.
+If you're struggling to engage with your other parent, then amicable offers Separating with Children Service.
 These can be one-off sessions to solve a specific issue or a series of sessions to build an effective co-parenting relationship or parenting plan.
-Whatever you need, remember we are here to help and offer 15-minute free telephone coaching sessions to point you in the right direction so please get in touch.
+Whatever you need, remember we are here to help and offer free 15-minute consultations to point you in the right direction so please get in touch.

 Co-parenting advice